 If you are not expecting any official call, keep the phone away to avoid unnecessary browsing.
 Alternatively, you can use apps like Offtime and Flipd that keep your social media apps locked for a set period.

 Work from home has pushed many of us into isolation.
-If you are a social person and love those water cooler chitchats, certainly you are missing out catching up with peers.
+If you are a social person and love those water cooler chitchats, certainly you are missing out on catching up with peers.

 Set up sometime during the lunch breaks to catch up.
 You can even consider having virtual lunch with your team members when you can share a laugh just like the good old days.